ryscher/old-vagrant-dryad/README.md

 ## Communication with the VM

 In addition to port forwarding, the contents of this directory (The one containing the Vagrantfile) are synchronized from your host computer to the virtual machine's `/vagrant` directory.
 Additional synchronized directories can be added to the Vagrantfile.
+For example, the `dryad-bootstrap.sql` file that installs necessary content into the database is stored here, and used by the VM during installation.

 ## Hacking on this repo